AeroWidescreen/NFSMWHDReflections/README.md

 - GeometryFix : Restores missing geometry, such as frontend reflections and world detail.
 - RestoreDetails : Adds traffic lights, car shadows, and particle effects to the rearview mirror.
 - RestoreShaders : Adds shader effects to the rearview mirror and enables barrier animations.
-- OptimizeRenderDistance : Reduces excessive render distance of reflections to improve peformance.
+- OptimizeRenderDistance : Reduces excessive render distance of reflections to improve performance.

 ## Extra Features
 - ExpandSlotPool : Solves an issue that caused objects to disappear when too many polygons were present.